oliver-oloughlin/kvdex/README.md

 ### update()

 Update the value of an exisiting document in the KV store.
-For primitive values, arrays and built-in objects (Date, RegExp, etc.), this method overwrites the exisiting data with the new value.
-For custom objects (Models), this method performs a partial update, merging the new value with the existing data using deep merge by default, or optionally using shallow merge.
+For primitive values, arrays and built-in objects (Array, Date, RegExp, etc.), this method overwrites the exisiting data with the new value.
+For plain object values, this method performs a partial update, merging the new value with the existing data using deep merge by default, or optionally using shallow merge.
 Upon completion, a CommitResult object will be returned with the document id, versionstamp and ok